alevy/simple.cx/tutorial.md

 ### Creating the Blog application

 The `smpl` utility helps you create a new, blank _Simple_ application from the command-line.
-To begin creating our application, open a terminal, navigate to a folder where you would like to create the project (for example `cd ~/hack`) and create a new _Simple_ project called "blog":
+To create our application, open a terminal, navigate to a folder where you would like to create the project (for example `cd ~/hack`) and create a new _Simple_ project called "blog":

 ```bash
 $ smpl create --templates blog